yudhisteer/Cleaning-Tables-with-Logistic-Regression/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/197396934-3c6ee048-40db-47d4-a9f8-b16d2923ca77.png" width="600" height="360"/>
 </p>

-4. Observe that the Bayes' solution does pretty well excepts for this one point which is exactly on the deision boundary.
+4. Observe that the Bayes' solution does pretty well excepts for this one point which is exactly on the decision boundary.
 Let's try with the **gradient descent**:

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/197396985-aed8b250-fd43-4992-ab08-35a405e1ffbe.png" width="600" height="360"/>